-The blueprint for Australia’s future electricity market released recently by Australia’s chief scientist Alan Finkel pleases some but not all market watchers, writes Fereidoon Sionshansi, publisher of the newsletter EEnergy Informer.
+The blueprint for Australia’s future electricity market released recently by Australia’s chief scientist Alan Finkel pleases some but not all market watchers, writes Fereidoon Sioshansi, publisher of the newsletter EEnergy Informer.
 For some critics, the real work on climate and energy policy in Australia has still to be done.

 Imagine a world without electricity,” those are the starting words of the so-called Finkel Report released in June 2017 amidst much anticipation in Canberra, the capital of Australia.
 The official name of the report is Independent review into the future security of the National Electricity Market (NEM): Blueprint for the future.

 Following last year’s blackout in South Australia, Finkel, Australia’s Chief Scientist plus a panel of 4 other experts, were tasked to propose a blueprint for the future.
 The panel’s mission was to “recommend enhancements to the National Electricity Market (NEM) to optimize security and reliability, and to do so at lowest cost,” noting that it is being submitted during a public debate about international commitments under the Paris Agreement.
 Australia’s current government, not unlike the US under President Trump, does not appear wholeheartedly wedded to the global treaty – or equivocates on its commitments.

 In the report’s Preface, Finkel says, “If, as I hope, this blueprint is adopted by you, then our NEM should return to being the high-performance servant of our community that it once was.”
 As an official report to Australia’s Prime Minister Malcolm Turnbull, it says all the right things.

 Australia has a once-in a-generation opportunity to reshape our electricity system for the future.”
 But is this that future?

 Finkel and his fellow panelists point out the obvious such as, “Australia’s electricity system is in transition” and that “the rate of transition is rapid.”
 That much we already know.